Company Benefits for RepatriatesFotolia

 Position within the Company

-It is often best for repatriates not to return to their old job.
+It is often best for repatriates not to return to their old position.
 With their international experience, they may not always be suited to return to familiar routines and need new challenges instead.

 Cost of Living

-Upon their return, employees do not only have to battle reverse culture shock, but they are also confronted with different financial challenges.
-Aleksi (48) faced these monetary issues after a long-term assignment with a clothing company in the Philippines.
+Upon their return, former expats do not only have to battle reverse culture shock, but they are also confronted with different financial challenges.
+Aleksi (48) from Finland faced such monetary issues after a long-term assignment with a clothing company in the Philippines.

 Aleksi talked with his superiors about interest-free loans to buy a house and a pay-raise to make up for the financial loss in living expenses.
-He also raised assistance with rehousing as a potential alternative.
+While only a low number of companies actively offer return incentive payments, you should always enquire about possible forms of monetary benefits, just like Aleksi did.
+Ideally, these will be part of a repatriation agreement settled before you even leave for your expatriate assignment.